Directive on Administrative Co-operation in the field of Taxation (2011/16): Common Reporting Standard / DAC2

 In 2014, the OECD agreed the principles of Automatic Exchange of Information for financial accounts, under the Common Reporting Standard.

 In order to implement these rules with the EU, the DAC was amended by Directive 2014/107 to include the exchange of information on financial accounts.
 This change required banks, asset managers and certain insurance companies in the EU to gather information on the tax residence of customers and to provide reports to their domestic tax authority every year for onward exchange with other EU Member States.

 As a result, an EU resident who holds a bank account, investment account or other investment in another EU country will have details of that account reported to their domestic tax authority.
 A report by the European Parliament on the implementation of DAC2 indicated that more than 8 million accounts held by EU residents in other countries were reported in 2018.

 A 2019 report into the effectiveness of the Common Reporting Standard noted that it was "substantially different from any initiative in the field of information exchange launched so far, including its role model FATCA".

 Exchange of Information on Tax Rulings / DAC3

-In 2015, the Directive was amended to add the exchange of information on tax rulings, which requires tax authorities to exchange information where they grant a tax ruling to a resident of another EU Member State.
-This gave effect to Action 5 of the OECD's Base erosion and profit shifting initiative (BEPS) which required the same exchange of information between all BEPS adopters.
+In 2015, the Directive was amended (DAC3) to include the mandatory exchange of information on tax rulings granted to residents of other EU Member States.
+This implemented Action 5 of the OECD's Base Erosion and Profit Shifting (BEPS) project.
+Unlike subsequent amendments, DAC3 does not impose reporting obligations on companies, as the relevant information is already held by tax authorities.

-This amendment is the only rule under the DAC which does not impose any obligations on companies to provide additional information to their tax authority.